-If we fail to maintain an effective distribution channel for our drugs, our business and sales of the relevant drugs could be adversely affected.
+\If we fail to maintain an effective distribution channel for our drugs, our business and sales of the relevant drugs could be adversely affected.

 We rely on third-party distributors to distribute our approved drugs.
-For example, we rely on a sole third-party distributor to distribute BMS's approved cancer therapies, ABRAXANE, REVLIMID, and VIDAZA, and multiple third-party distributors for the distribution of BRUKINSA and tislelizumab.
-We also expect to rely on third-party distributors to distribute our other internally-developed drug products, if approved, and the oncology products of Amgen to be commercialized by us in China under the collaboration with Amgen.
+For example, we rely on a sole third-party distributor to distribute BMS's approved cancer therapies, REVLIMID®, VIDAZA® and ABRAXANE®, a sole third-party distributor to distribute Amgen's XGEVA®, and multiple third-party distributors for the distribution of BRUKINSA® and tislelizumab.
+We also expect to rely on third-party distributors to distribute our other internally developed drug products, if approved, and other oncology products of Amgen to be commercialized by us in China under the collaboration with Amgen.
 Our ability to maintain and grow our business will depend on our ability to maintain an effective distribution channel that ensures the timely delivery of our drugs to the relevant markets where we generate market demand through our sales and marketing activities.
 However, we have relatively limited control over our distributors, who may fail to distribute our drugs in the manner we contemplate.
 For example, while we have long-standing business relationship with our sole distributor for the in-licensed products from BMS, the agreement we entered into with our sole distributor can be terminated by both parties upon six months' written notice.
 If price controls or other factors substantially reduce the margins our distributors can obtain through the resale of our products to hospitals, medical institutions and sub-distributors, they may terminate their relationship with us.
 While we believe alternative distributors are readily available, there is a risk that, if the distribution of our drugs is interrupted, our sales volumes and business prospects could be adversely affected.

-We rely on third parties to manufacture at least a portion of our commercial and clinical drug supplies.
+\We rely on third parties to manufacture at least a portion of our commercial and clinical drug supplies.
 Our business could be harmed if those third parties fail to provide us with sufficient quantities of product or fail to do so at acceptable quality levels or prices.

 Although we currently have manufacturing facilities that may be used for clinical-scale manufacturing and processing and are building a biologics manufacturing facility in China, we intend to at least partially rely on outside vendors to manufacture supplies and process our drugs and drug candidates.
-For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA with Catalent Pharma Solutions, LLC ("Catalent").
-In addition, we rely on BMS and its third-party manufacturers for supply of ABRAXANE, REVLIMID, and VIDAZA in China.
-We will be dependent on Amgen for the supply of the drugs that we plan to develop and commercialize in China under the collaboration with Amgen.
-We have limited experience in manufacturing or processing our drugs and drug candidates on a commercial scale, including BRUKINSA and tislelizumab.
+For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA® with Catalent Pharma Solutions, LLC ("Catalent").
+In addition, we rely on BMS and its third-party manufacturers for supply of REVLIMID®, VIDAZA® and ABRAXANE® in China.
+We rely on Amgen for the supply of XGEVA® and will be dependent on Amgen for the supply of other drugs that we plan to develop and commercialize in China under the collaboration with Amgen.
+We have limited experience in manufacturing or processing our drugs and drug candidates on a commercial scale, including BRUKINSA® and tislelizumab.
 Additionally, we have limited experience in managing the manufacturing process, and our process may be more difficult or expensive than the approaches currently in use.